 Extreme soil temperatures can destroy fine roots on young plants.
 Fresh transplants can be killed by "hot

-or cold surface soils," according to master gardener and associate professor Dr. Linda Chalker-Scott in the Journal of Environmental Horticulture.
+or cold surface soils," according to master gardener and university professor Dr. Linda Chalker-Scott in the Journal of Environmental Horticulture.
 You can find soil thermometers at garden centers in a wide

 Pokorny lists soil temps recommended for planting these seeds:

 Cool soil, down to 40 degrees: arugula, fava beans, kale, lettuce, pak choi, parsnips, peas, radicchio, radishes

 and spinach seed

 Above 50 degrees: Chinese cabbage, leeks, onions, Swiss chard, turnips

 60 degrees: beans, beets, broccoli, Brussels sprouts, cabbage, carrots, cauliflower

 Above 70 degrees: tomatoes, eggplants, peppers, cucumbers, squash, corn, melons

 Get a head start on the growing season with a cold frame

 Soil in raised beds typically warms up earlier than ground soil, so you can plant sooner.
 You can warm the soil faster by